Eastern Bengal Railway: Subsequent developments

-The EBR was taken over by the Government of India in 1884 and renamed the Eastern Bengal State Railway.
-The Calcutta and South Eastern Railway was merged into it in 1887.
+The EBR was taken over by the Government of India by the Eastern Bengal Railway Company Purchase Act 1884 (47 & 48 Vict. c. cciv) and renamed the Eastern Bengal State Railway.

+The Calcutta and South-Eastern Railway (CSER) was formed in 1859 to connect Calcutta with Port Canning on the Matla River.
+It constructed and completed the 45 km long line on 15 May 1863.
+The Calcutta and South-Eastern Railway was merged into the Eastern Bengal State Railway in 1887.

 In 1915, it reverted to its old name Eastern Bengal Railway.
 In 1941, the Bengal Dooars Railway was merged into Eastern Bengal Railway.
 In 1942, the Government of India merged Assam Bengal Railway with Eastern Bengal Railway to create Bengal and Assam Railway.

 Successors

 After the partition of India in 1947 the broad-gauge portion of the Bengal and Assam Railway, lying in India was added to the East Indian Railway and the metre-gauge portion became the Assam Railway.

-On 14 April 1952, Assam Railway and the Oudh and Tirhut Railway were amalgamated to form the North Eastern Railway.
+On 14 April 1952, the Assam Railway and the Oudh and Tirhut Railway were amalgamated to form the North Eastern Railway.
 On the same day, the reorganized Sealdah division of the erstwhile Bengal Assam Railway (which was added to the East Indian Railway earlier) was amalgamated with the Eastern Railway.